Denatured Alcohol vs Non-Denatured Ethanol - What's different and what's the same?

-- Additives eligible as denaturants are picked based on their human toxicity
+- Additives eligible as denaturants are approved based on their human toxicity

 - All denatured ethanol is poisonous and unfit for human consumption.

-- Licenses, permits, fees and some taxes still apply in many cases.
+- Licenses, permits, fees and some taxes still apply to denatured alcohol in many instances.

 - Water and ethanol in solution at 95.63% ABV (191.26 proof) form an azeotrope or “constant boiling point mixture”.
-This means normal distillation cannot remove the last bits of water.
+This means normal distillation alone cannot remove the last 4.37% of water.
 Another process must be applied to eliminate the water.

-- Some manufacturers dehydrate the remaining 5% with harmful chemicals like methanol or benzene.
+- Some manufacturers dehydrate the remaining water with harmful chemicals like methanol or benzene.
 These chemicals are also toxic to humans and alcohol products dehydrated with methanol or benzene are not considered food safe.

-- The safest way to dehydrate ethanol uses a device called a molecular sieve.
-Engineered from ceramics, molecular sieves literally trap the water molecule from the solution, resulting in a dehydrated 100% ethanol leaving the sieve.
+- The safest way to dehydrate ethanol uses a device called a "molecular sieve".
+Engineered from ceramic, molecular sieves literally trap the water molecule from the alcohol solution, resulting in a dehydrated 100% ethanol leaving the system.

 3 Questions to Always Ask About Your Alcohol: